 The season isn't quite turning out as Manchester United expect.
-This star-studded squad with attacking quality and experienced players throughout has hit a roadblock - and now Ole Gunnar Solskjaer faces questions over his position as manager.
+This star-studded squad with attacking quality and experienced players throughout hit a roadblock early on under Ole Gunnar Solskjaer – and little has improved since.

-Yet Ole may not be alone in packing his bags.
+Yet Ole won't be alone in packing his bags.
 Just how sustainable is a squad that includes two, sometimes three world-class talents in every attacking position?

 Plenty of stars face an uncertain future – and some of them are more unexpected than others…